 Deaf Weight Wise 2.0

 Deaf Weight Wise 2.0 (“DWW 2.0”) is the current core research project of the RPRC:NCDHR.
 The overall goal of the DWW 2.0 research project is to establish the effectiveness of a healthy lifestyle intervention in Deaf people ages 21 to 70, who use American Sign Language (ASL) as their primary language.
-During 2014-2015, the RPRC research team prepared materials and planned for the launch of DWW 2.0 – a big job!
-All research materials, including curricula, surveys, interviews, and other materials were adapted and translated for this project.
-The team also did a “pilot” test of the surveys and materials, to be sure they were appropriate and ready for the full-scale project.
+All research materials, including curricula, surveys, interviews, and other materials were adapted and translated into ASL for this project.

-We recruited 76 DWW 2.0 participants from the Rochester, NY area.
+We enrolled 76 DWW 2.0 participants from the Rochester, NY area.
 Participants had to be between the ages of 21 to 70 at the time of enrollment.
-Participants are randomly assigned to receive a healthy lifestyle program with a Deaf counselor, either in a group setting, or one-on-one over videophone.
-Participants are also randomly assigned to receive the program either in 2017, or 2018.
+Participants were randomly assigned to receive a healthy lifestyle program with a Deaf counselor, either in a group setting, or one-on-one over videophone.
+Participants were randomly assigned to receive the program either in 2017, or 2018.

 None at this time

 Participants are asked about health information including food intake, physical activity, and heath behaviors, which will be collected using sign language-video surveys, like in Deaf Weight Wise and the Deaf Health Survey.
-Participants are also asked to have physical measurements taken (height, weight blood pressure, blood sample, etc).
+Participants also have physical measurements taken (height, weight blood pressure, blood sample, etc).
 This information is collected at baseline/enrollment, 6 months, 12 months, and 18 months, and 24 months.
-Study data will be analyzed at the end of the project.
-Community members will be involved in the data interpretation process.
+Study data will be analyzed and shared at the end of the project (Fall 2019).
+Community members are involved in the data interpretation process.

 Barnett S, DeWindt L, Matthews K, Sutter E. Deaf Weight Wise: A clinical trial to assess the adaptation of an evidenced-based health promotion intervention for use in sign language with deaf adults.
 Academy Health’s Science of Dissemination and Implementation Conference.
 2017 Dec.